-First-time freshmen will not be permitted to register for online courses unless approved by the instructor.
-Continuing students must obtain permission from their faculty advisor and their academic advisor prior to registration.
-Online courses are limited in size and are processed on a first-come, first-serve basis.
+First-time freshmen will not be permitted to register for online courses without the assistance of an Academic Advisor.
 In compliance with Minnesota Public Law 1974, Chapter 479, data requested from the students in the registration process will be used for the purpose of advisement, to locate a student in case of emergency, and to provide statistical information.
 Failure to supply all requested information may jeopardize a student's progress at this institution.
 Online courses are also subject to all other standard registration policies, academic policies and financial aid policies.
 All students taking an online course are expected to read and respond to email communication using their LLTC email address.
-They are also expected to login to their student portal on a regular basis.
+They are also expected to log in to their student portal on a regular basis.
+Failure to make contact with the instructor and/or complete any assignments in the first week may result in the student being dropped from the online course.
+All online students are required to complete the short Jenzabar Online Orientation Course before classes start each semester.
+Information about this 11⁄2-hour course will be provided to you in Student Services or via email when you register for online classes.
+The course is designed to familiarize you with the learning management system, Jenzabar (the student portal).